openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    todo: Division of an infinity by a infinity should be NaN, but result is - NaN
    todo: Division of a nonzero finite value by a zero results should be signed infinity, but "Floating point exception(core dumped)" occurs

-The binary operator '/' performs division and returns the quotient of its left-hand and right-hand operands (*dividend* and *divisor* respectively).
+The binary operator '/' performs division, and returns the quotient of its left-hand and right-hand operands (*dividend* and *divisor* respectively).

 Integer division rounds toward *0*, i.e., the quotient of integer operands